Welcome to today's edition of the Rush 24-7 podcast.

 So maybe we do need winter awareness tips.

-Another little health note uh today, ladies and gentlemen, this is from the UK telegraph.
+Another little health note today, ladies and gentlemen.

-Researchers found that people who drank more than six cups of caffeinated coffee a day reduced their chances of developing the most common form of skin cancer by 35%, while those who drank two or three cups were 12% less likely to uh have the uh have the disease.
+Researchers found that people who drank more than six cups of caffeinated coffee a day reduced their chances of developing the most common form of skin cancer by 35%, while those who drank two or three cups were 12% less likely to have the disease.

 Scientists believe caffeine could stop skin cancer spreading by stopping cells dividing or by acting as an antioxidant.

-My my grandmother, my mother's mother, gave me coffee when I was seven.
+My grandmother, my mother's mother, gave me coffee when I was seven.

 Made my mother so mad.